open-telemetry/semantic-conventions/docs/attributes-registry/telemetry.md

 | `telemetry.distro.name` | string | The name of the auto instrumentation agent or distribution, if used.
 [2] |`parts-unlimited-java` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | `telemetry.distro.version` | string | The version string of the auto instrumentation agent or distribution, if used.  |`1.2.3` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

+**[1]:** The OpenTelemetry SDK MUST set the `telemetry.sdk.name` attribute to `opentelemetry`.
+If another SDK, like a fork or a vendor-provided implementation, is used, this SDK MUST set the `telemetry.sdk.name` attribute to the fully-qualified class or module name of this SDK's main entry point or another suitable identifier depending on the language.
+The identifier `opentelemetry` is reserved and MUST NOT be used in this case.
+All custom identifiers SHOULD be stable across different versions of an implementation.

+**[2]:** Official auto instrumentation agents and distributions SHOULD set the `telemetry.distro.name` attribute to a string starting with `opentelemetry-`, e.g. `opentelemetry-java-instrumentation`.

 `telemetry.sdk.language` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.